ozmos/100-days-of-code/r1-log.md

 ### R1D22
 This morning I completed the *RGB to hex* challenge on codewars.
 It used fairly simple maths and a bit of tricky logic.
 In the afternoon I continued work on my drum-machine.
 I am now at the point where I need to move the state and methods into the redux store.
 It is proving a bit difficult.

+### R1D23
+This morning I wrestled with `mapDispatchToProps` in my react-redux drumkit.
+I found the problem this evening and it was all due to a missing closing `}`.
+At least `mapStateToProps` is working and the UI displays the default message.
+Now I need to get the message to update on clicking.